xmos/lib_audio_dsp/doc/01_tool_user_guide/setup.rst

       jupyter notebook lib_audio_dsp/examples/app_simple_audio_dsp_integration/dsp_design.ipynb

    If a blank screen appears or nothing opens, then copy the link starting with http://127.0.0.1/ from the terminal into the browser.
-The following page should open:
+The top level Jupyter notebook page should open, as can be seein in :numref:`top_level_notebook`.

+   .. _top_level_notebook

    .. figure:: ../images/jupyter_notebook_top_level.png
       :width: 25%